gatsbyjs/gatsby/docs/docs/creating-a-generic-plugin.md

   npm init
 ```

-After running the above command a series of options are listed in the CLI interface and the options are stored in your `package.json` which contain some [files Gatsby looks for in a Plugin](/docs/files-gatsby-looks-for-in-a-plugin.md)
+After running the above command a series of options are listed in the CLI interface and those you select are stored in your `package.json` which contain some [files Gatsby looks for in a Plugin](/docs/files-gatsby-looks-for-in-a-plugin.md)

 ### What happens in a Generic Plugin ?

-In a generic plugin the `gatsby-node.js` file enables the use of [gatsby node APIs](/docs/node-apis/) which is where all the processes like createPage,createResolvers,sourceNodes exist.
+In a generic plugin the `gatsby-node.js` file enables the use of [gatsby node APIs](/docs/node-apis/) such as `createPage`, `createResolvers`, and `sourceNodes`.

+In `gatsby-node.js` you are able to carry out functions with APIs such as:

+- Loading API keys
+- Sending calls to APIs
+- Creating Gatsby-nodes using the API response
+- Creating Individual pages from nodes

-In this file you are able to carry out functions that load API keys, send calls to APIs, create Gatsby-nodes using the API response, create pages to display responses, and loop through responses to display an individual response (a good use case of this would be a plugin that gets data from an API).
+> A good use case of the above would be a plugin that gets data from an API.

+[sourceNodes](/docs/node-apis/#sourceNodes) is a life-cycle API that a plugin can use to create Nodes.
+A Node is the smallest unit of data in Gatsby.
+Nodes are created using the [createNode](/docs/actions/#createNode) action.

-An example of a source node would look like this:
+An example of how a sourceNode would be implemented is shown below :

 ```JavaScript
 export.sourceNodes = ({ actions,createNodeID,createContentDigest})=>{